Ski Gear Review: VECTOR GLIDE, OMNIS, MARKER | Edited by Makoto Asakawa

 Touring: ★★☆☆☆

-Frequently used situations (time, location, conditions, etc.):
+● Common usage situations (season, location, conditions, etc.):

-All seasons, all conditions, mainly used at Kamui Ski Links
+All seasons, all conditions, mainly used at Kamui Ski Links.

 ●Review